-In this section, the status and magnitude of the impact from other wind and solar energy facilities within a 30 km radius of the proposed Khoe WEF are calculated and discussed to manage the cumulation of negative impacts on the resident and migratory bat population throughout the lifespan of the project.
+In this section, the status and magnitude of the impact from other wind and solar energy facilities within a 30 km radius of the proposed Hugo WEF are calculated and discussed to manage the cumulation of negative impacts on the resident and migratory bat population throughout the lifespan of the project.
 Due to the slow reproduction rate of bats, bat populations are sensitive to changes in mortality rates and populations tend to recover slowly from declines.
-Mitigation and enhancement measures are recommended to avoid and minimise potential direct, indirect, and cumulative negative impacts associated with the design, construction, operational and decommissioning of the proposed development.
+Ideally bat populations should be maintained and bats should not be attracted to areas of potential collision.
+Mitigation and enhancement measures are recommended to avoid and minimise potential direct, indirect and cumulative negative impacts associated with the design, construction, operational and decommissioning of the proposed development.

-Active and passive detection of bats at the proposed Khoe WEF was confirmed to be highest in summer, followed by spring and autumn, with very little activity during winter.
-Table 9 below contains a summary of bat species confirmed on-site as well as bat conducive features specific to Khoe WEF.
+The magnitude of the negative impact on bats resulting from the WEF will depend on the extent to which the bats use the proposed development area for foraging, flight paths and roosting.
+Bat activity at the site is influenced by climate and bat distribution in the area and will be affected by food availability as well as foraging habitat and roosting opportunities.
+Active and passive detection of bats at the proposed Hugo WEF was confirmed to be highest in summer, followed by spring and autumn, with very little activity during winter.
+Table 10 below contains a summary of bat species confirmed on site as well as bat conducive features specific to Hugo WEF.